phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``'tcp'``

+    .. deprecated:: 4.7.0

+       This settings is no longer used as of 4.7.0, the MySQL anyway decides connection type based on host, so it could lead to unexpected results.
+       Please set :config:option:`$cfg['Servers'][$i]['host']` accordingly
+       instead.

     What type connection to use with the MySQL server.
 Your options are ``'socket'`` and ``'tcp'``.
 It defaults to tcp as that is nearly guaranteed